-To succeed in any area of your life, professionally or personally, one must start with a goal.
+To succeed in any area of life, be it professionally or personally, one must start with a goal.
 Our ability to set goals and achieve them will provide us with a sense of direction and goal setting is the first step to becoming successful.
+People always say that we have to work hard to get where we want to be in life.
+That is true, but we cannot get to where we want if we do not know where we're going.

-We work with youth that know where they want to go in life or what they aspire to be, but they have no clear plan or path to follow.
+We see this every day.
+We work with youth that know where they want to go in life or what they aspire to be but they have no clear plan or path to follow.
 Setting goals is important because it gives youth and their efforts more focus.
 What do you want to do?
 Why do you want to do it?
 What will it mean to you?
 How will it make you feel?
 How will you get there?
 What steps do you need to take to achieve your goal?

-Goals enable youth to be in control of the direction of their life and allow the things that are happening (or going to happen) around them to be self-directed or positive, rather than random or negative.
-Setting goals has a way of helping youth to stay focused; and makes it easier for them to maintain the motivation required to achieve their goals.
+Goals enable us to be in control of the direction of our life and they allow the things that are happening (or going to happen) around us to be self-directed or positive rather than random or negative.
+Setting goals has a way of helping us stay focused and it then becomes easier for us to maintain the motivation required to achieve a goal.

+We often encounter youth that are unsure of the direction to go in.
 By taking the time to show youth how to set goals, their priorities and personal desires are defined.
-The goal-setting process will require them to consider their lives and what is most important.
-When setting goals, youth must take into consideration other people and how they might be affected, how the goal will be achieved, and what resources are available to make it happen.
+The goal-setting process will require them to consider their lives and what is most important to them.
+It can provide meaning when life seems fruitless; it fuels dreams and ideas.
+When setting goals, one must take into consideration other people and how they might be affected, how the goal will be achieved, and what resources are available to make it happen.

-Setting goals is like planting a seed.
-The idea then grows into something more, a dream realized that we get to see flourish!
-By teaching youth how to set goals they will become more confident.
-As they begin to move toward accomplishing their goals, we'll see them develop a tremendous feeling of personal pride and accomplishment.
+By teaching youth how to set goals, they will become more confident.
+Working toward goals will raise their self-esteem and self-respect.
+As they begin to move toward accomplishing their set goals, we'll see how they develop a tremendous feeling of personal pride and accomplishment.